felixjchen/web-watcher/README.md

 ## Takeaways

-- take only what you need from client
-- log everything
+- log events
-- Vanilla frontend is painful, React may excel here
+- React excels for constant rendering, Vanilla/jQuery frontend is painful
 - Puppeteer can take full screen screenshots, Selenium cannot
 - Golang's goroutines are easier to use then Python threading
 - Golang's defer keyword is very useful for deleting files